-Legend: An atheist professor challenges God to keep a piece of chalk from breaking when he drops it from his hand.
+An atheist professor challenged God to keep a breakable object from shattering when he dropped it to the ground.

 Though this sighting gives a better idea how old the tale is, it fails to validate the legend.
 From the way this passage in Harvey’s book is worded, it’s clear he wasn’t present at the lecture where the brave student took up the challenge.
 He, too, heard the same inspirational tale we’re hearing now and chose to include it in his memoirs as something he believed.